Collagen is the most abundant protein in your body.

 Collagen is a major component of your skin.

-It plays a role in strengthening skin, in addition to maintaining its elasticity and hydration.
+It plays a role in strengthening skin, plus may benefit elasticity and hydration.
 As you age, your body produces less collagen, leading to dry skin and the formation of wrinkles (4).

 In one study, women who took a supplement containing 2.5–5 grams of collagen for eight weeks experienced less skin dryness and a significant increase in skin elasticity compared to those who did not take the supplement (7).